ABOUT BOBBY BURGESS AND BURGESS COTILLION

 Marriage and Family

 Lawrence Welk called his singers, dancers, and musicians his musical family.
 Bobby knew Kristie Floren, a daughter of Welk's Happy Norwegian accordionist Myron Floren, from the annual family Christmas shows.
 Their relationship grew from acquaintances and friends to husband and wife when they married on Valentine's Day, 1971.
-They now have four children‚ Becki, Robert, Wendi and Brenton, and three grandchildren.
+They now have four children‚ Becki, Robert, Wendi and Brenton, and four grandchildren.
 The entire Burgess family works together in Burgess Cotillion.
 Bobby says, "My kids have become wonderful dancers themselves and enjoy teaching just as much as I do."

 Dancing Through Life